 The answer is simple — our video interviewing software was built with a specific purpose in mind, as much more than just a live video conference call.
 The interviewstream platform integrates with your ATS (in this case, Bullhorn) allowing your team to record, retain, and share interviews for up to 2 years, as well as communicate info on candidates internally.
 This helps keep your interview process compliant and also governs your candidate data.
 You wouldn’t use a hammer to put a screw into the wall, so why not use the tool built uniquely to make your job more effective?

 Traditional, in-person interviewing hasn’t really been possible since March 2020 – and that’s not likely to change any time soon.
 As many companies redeploy hiring initiatives, all three panelists shared sage advice for fellow hiring pros: video interviewing software isn’t just a convenient piece of technology, but instead a necessity for success in today’s hiring climate.

 Thank you to our panelists for their insights, and to everyone who was able to join our roundtable in real-time.
 We had an amazing time at one of our first virtual trade shows, and we look forward to participating in several more throughout 2020!

-Dan Sandler is the Director of Channel Partnerships at interviewstream.
-His day-to-day consists of designing and executing strategic partnerships with the help of his team.
-To discuss this article or our platform, you can find Dan at email@example.com.
+Dan Sandler is the Director of Product at interviewstream.
+His day-to-day consists of designing and executing on our platform and product roadmap with the help of his team.
+To discuss this article or our platform, you can find Dan at firstname.lastname@example.org.